Soynido/reasoning-layer-v3/README.md

 ---
 title: "Reasoning Layer V3"
-version: "v1.0.42-HISTORICAL-RECONSTRUCTION"
+version: "v1.0.78-PATH-SAFETY-COMPLETE"
-description: "An autonomous reasoning system that transforms software traces into structured architectural intelligence with self-aware cognitive architecture."
+description: "An autonomous reasoning system that transforms software traces into structured architectural intelligence with self-aware cognitive architecture and autonomous self-correction."
-generated: "2025-10-27T20:15:00Z"
+generated: "2025-10-29T10:00:00Z"
-source_data: "Live analysis from .reasoning/ memory"
+source_data: "Live analysis from .reasoning/ memory - Cognitive state synchronized"
 ---

 # Reasoning Layer V3

 > *An intelligent reasoning engine that transforms raw development traces into structured architectural knowledge, enabling teams to understand why decisions were made, when they happened, and what will come next.*
 >
-> **Now with Repository Intelligence Mode: Self-aware cognitive architecture with 4 hierarchical levels.**
+> **Now with Autonomous Cognitive Cycles: Self-aware system that observes, understands, decides, executes, and self-corrects.**

 ---